viamrobotics/docs/docs/manage/CLI.md

     - "/program/cli"
 ---

-The Viam CLI (command line interface) tool enables you to manage your robots across organizations and locations from the command line.
+The Viam CLI (command line interface) tool enables you to manage your robots and modular resources across organizations and locations from the command line.
 The CLI lets you:

-* Retrieve organization and location information
+* Retrieve [organization](/manage/fleet/organizations/) and location information
-* Manage robot fleet data and logs
+* Manage [robot fleet](/manage/fleet/) data and logs
-* Control robots by issuing component and service commands.
+* Control robots by issuing component and service commands
+* Upload and manage [modular resources](/extend/modular-resources/) in the Viam Registry

 For example, this CLI command moves a servo to the 75 degree position: